-We also provide automatic tags on ChannelReply-generated eBay and Amazon notifications.
+We also provide automatic tags on ChannelReply-generated eBay, Amazon and Shopify notifications.
 You’ll see the following:

 These will help you tell these tickets apart from your buyer messages.
 You can also use them in views and triggers, of course!

-You can create a unique signature for each Amazon or eBay account you connect to ChannelReply.
+You can create a unique signature for each Amazon, eBay, Shopify or Walmart account you connect to ChannelReply.

 There are just two important things to consider when using these signatures:

 Also, note that ChannelReply signatures will not appear in Zendesk.
 We add them after your replies leave Zendesk and go to our system.
-You will only see the signatures if you look at your replies on Amazon or eBay.
+You will only see the signatures if you look at your replies in Seller Central / My eBay / etc.

 Zendesk’s signatures are quite advanced.
 You can create a universal signature for your whole company and individual signatures for your agents.